mwullink/ietf-rpp-core/src/draft-wullink-rpp-core.md

 The server HTTP response contains a status code, headers, and MAY contain an RPP response message in the message body.
 HTTP headers are used to transmit additional data to the client and MAY be used to send RPP process related data to the client.
 HTTP headers used by RPP MUST use the "RPP-" prefix, the following response headers have been defined for RPP.

 - `RPP-Svtrid`:  This header is the equivalent of the "svTRID" element defined in [@!RFC5730] and MUST be used accordingly when the RPP response does not contain an EPP response in the HTTP message body.
 If an HTTP message body with the EPP XML equivalent "svTRID" exists, both values MUST be consistent.

 - `RPP-Cltrid`: This header is the equivalent of the "clTRID" element defined in [@!RFC5730] and MUST be used accordingly when the RPP response does not contain an EPP response in the HTTP message body.
 If the contents of the HTTP message body contains a "clTRID" value, then both values MUST be consistent.

 - `RPP-Code`: This header is the equivalent of the EPP result code defined in [@!RFC5730] and MUST be used accordingly.
 This header MUST be added to all responses and MAY be used by the client for easy access to the result code, without having to parse the HTTP response message body.

 For the EPP codes related to session management (1500, 2500, 2501 and 2502) there are no corresponding RPP codes.

+In order for RPP to be backwards compatible with EPP, RPP will use 5-digit coding of the result codes, where first digit will denote origin specification of the result codes.

+For [@!RFC5730] Result Codes the leading digit MUST be "0".
+For RPP result codes the leading digit MUST be "1".
+For avoidance of confusion RPP MUST not define new codes with the same semantic meaning as already defined in EPP.

+For RPP codes the remaining 4 digits MUST keep the same semantics as [@!RFC5730] Result Codes.

 - `RPP-Queue-Size`: Return the number of unacknowledged messages in the client message queue.
 The server MAY include this header in all RPP responses.

 # Error handling and relation between HTTP status codes and RPP codes

 RPP leverages standard HTTP status codes to reflect the outcome of RPP operations.
-The RPP status codes are based on the EPP result codes defined in [@!RFC5730].
+The RPP result codes are based on the EPP result codes defined in [@!RFC5730].
 This allows clients to handle responses generically using common HTTP patterns.
 While the HTTP status code provides the primary, high-level outcome, the specific RPP result code MUST still be provided in the `RPP-Code` HTTP header for detailed diagnostics.

 The mapping strategy is to use the most specific HTTP code that accurately reflects the operation's result.